The Zalman CNPS2X with AM4 adapter

 A cooler’s primary function is, well, to cool.
 But I also want to mention noise.
 Noctua is renowned for their fans’ acoustic performance, and the Zalman wasn’t far off the mark.
 While I don’t have any scientific equipment to get precise decibel readings, the Zalman only felt a hair louder under load and had a little bit of a whine.
 At idle, however, they were nearly indistinguishable.

-Let’s talk money: the Noctua [$39.99] is about 10$ more the Zalman.
+Let’s talk money: the Noctua [$39.99] is about $10 more than the Zalman.
 Both require an additional AM4 kit, though it seems you can buy an updated Noctua with the AM4 bracket included for the price, whereas you’ll have to hunt for the AM4 bracket for the Zalman.